1931 Wisconsin Supreme Court election

 The 1931 Wisconsin Supreme Court election was held on Tuesday, April 7, 1931, to elect a justice to a full ten-year seat the Wisconsin Supreme Court.
 Incumbent justice Chester A. Fowler won re-election, defeating two challengers.
 His strongest challenger was John W. Reynolds Sr., the state's attorney general who had unsuccessfully challenged Fowler the previous year in a special election for the same seat on the court.

+Background

+At the time, the court had a conservative ideological majority.
+Incumbent justice Chester A. Fowler had been one of five judges appointed by Governor Walter J. Kohler Sr. (himself a conservative member of the Republican Party) that had created this majority.
+Fowler had survived a special election the previous year, in which John W. Reynolds Sr. was one of his opponents.
+However, in order to retain his seat for a further ten-year term, he needed to win election again in 1931.

+The election coincided with a statewide ballot measure, a legislatively referred vote on whether driver's licenses should be issued through county clerks rather than through a state agency.
+It also coincided with nonpartisan local and sub-unit elections, including various lower court judicial races and mayoral elections.